Nepiki/Guides/Digimon-World-2-(PlayStation).md

 - `Okuwamon` will digivolve into `Diaboromon` (achievement pop!).

 ### Rest of the Megas

+They can all be found in the `Tera Domain` that opens up after endgame.
+You can find where they are in MetalKid's Digipedia.
+Some are easier, and some requires a bit more luck.

 Image | Descriptions  | Image | Descriptions | Image | Descriptions
 ----- | ------------- | ----- | ------------ | ----- | ------------